logaretm/collectionsjs/README.md

 ## Build

-- Clone the repo.
+- Clone the repo:
+`git clone git@github.com:logaretm/collectionsjs.git`

+- Install the dev dependencies:
-- `npm install`
+`npm install`

 - Write code better than mine.

+- Build the library:
-- `npm run build` which will build both minified and unminified versions.
+`npm run build`

+ which will build both minified and unminified versions.

 ## So...Performance?